Mirza Khurshid Jah Bahadur

-Mirza Muhammad Khair ud-din, Khurshid Jah Bahadur, Mirza Khurshid Jah Bahadur, or Mirza Khurshid Baig (15 October 1914 – 3 August 1975) was born in Red Fort, Delhi, as the only son of Mirza Muhammad Fayazuddin Bahadur.
+Mirza Muhammad Khair ud-din, Khurshid Jah Bahadur (15 October 1914 – 3 August 1975) was born in Red Fort, Delhi, as the only son of Mirza Muhammad Fayazuddin Bahadur.
 By lineage, he was the Great-Grandson of Shah Alam II, and was recognised as the last head of the Timurid dynasty and Crown Prince of the Mughal Empire by the Government of India in 1931.
 He emigrated to Lahore, Pakistan, following the partition of India in 1947.

 Biography

 He was educated at Mayo College.